Why Study Health & Human Performance at The College of Idaho?

 The College of Idaho has a longstanding tradition and outstanding reputation for preparing students for successful careers in the health professions.
-The Department of Health and Human Performance offers students liberal arts-grounded preparation for a variety of careers in the areas of health promotion, wellness, nutrition, fitness and traditional health professions.
-In all three majors, students work closely with C of I professors, engaging in hands-on learning and laboratory research.
+The Department of Health and Human Performance offers students liberal arts-grounded preparation for a variety of careers in the areas of health promotion, wellness, nutrition, fitness, and traditional health professions.
+In all three majors, students work closely with College of Idaho professors, engaging in hands-on learning and laboratory research.
 Examples include working with cadavers in the Human A&P courses, classroom and research experiences in exercise physiology laboratory, internship opportunities, and off-campus study.

 Career Opportunities for Health & Human Performance Majors and Minors